-STUDENTS & PARENTS: Click here to register for the evening program at Open House 2018.
+STUDENTS & PARENTS: Registration will open in November 2018.
 You will be provided with evening program information and parking details in advance of your visit.

 Planning Your Evening

 Students and parents can learn more about the University of Manitoba and meet representatives from our many academic programs as part of our evening program at Open House.
 The evening program is held in UMSU University Centre at the University of Manitoba's Fort Garry Campus in south Winnipeg.
 Students and parents should proceed directly to UMSU University Centre upon arrival to campus.
 Free parking is available in the "Q" student parking lot.
 Signage will be posted directing you to UMSU University Centre from the parking area.

 Once at UMSU University Centre, visit the Information Village to connect with university representatives and to learn more about our many programs and services, or attend one of our special evening presentations.
 This is a come-and-go style event, so you can arrive and leave at any time you like between 6:00pm and 8:00pm.